 - Provide lesser coverage or cease offering coverage to older workers, or workers who may become pregnant

 - Treat pregnancy-related disabilities (including miscarriage, abortion, and post-childbirth recovery) different from other health conditions

 - Refuse to provide coverage based on an employee or dependent's actual disability, a perceived disability, or his or her genetic information

 Once an employer decides to offer health-related benefits, its plan must be run in accordance with certain standards designed to protect the interests of employees and other plan beneficiaries (such as family members) under a federal law known as the Employee Retirement Income Security Act (ERISA).
 Under ERISA, employers are required to take certain steps in connection with employee health benefit plans, including:

 - Notifying employees (called "plan participants") of plan eligibility standards, claim procedures, participant rights, and related changes to the plan; and

 - Managing and investing plan funds according to the best interests of plan participants.

 Although most employers are not required by law to offer health-related benefits to their employees, when health benefits are provided an employer must comply with a number of federal anti-discrimination laws and health plan regulations.
-If you are an employee with questions about your rights under an employment health plan, or if you believe that your employer may be violating regulations in connection with a health plan, contact an experienced employee rights attorney to discuss the situation and your legal options.
+If you're an employee with questions about your rights under an employment health plan, or if you believe that your employer may be violating regulations in connection with a health plan, you should consider speaking with a local employment lawyer.